GermanoGallicchio/research/SPREO.md

 --

-All power values extracted as the magnitude squared of the complex-valued coefficients obtained through cwt (continuous wavelet transform) using Morse wavelets with parameters gamma = 3 and beta = 20
+All power values extracted as the magnitude squared of the complex-valued coefficients obtained through cwt (continuous wavelet transform) using Morse wavelets with parameters gamma = 3 and beta = 20.
+These parameters favor frequency precision over temporal precision.

 ---